kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 # Lesson 19: Mastering Data With Maps and Vectors

----

-In this lesson:

-- Master the most common map functions: `assoc`, `dissoc`, `merge`, and `select-keys`
-- Get and set deeply-nested values
-- Use the constructor pattern for creating common objects

----

 In this lesson, we will explore some of the features of ClojureScript that make it simple to work with data.
 ClojureScript places a string emphasis on relying generic collection types and the standard functions that operate on them rather